-The primary benefit to the proposed rule change is that clients will no longer need to attend an in-person interview during the FIP eligibility process.
-This change ensures families with children access to benefits needed to sustain the family, while providing a shorter timeframe for that eligibility to occur.
-The change would minimize health risks to both families and DHHS workers, especially during the current pandemic of exposure to COVID and other illnesses.
+The primary benefit to the proposed rule change is that clients will no longer need to attend an in-person interview during the SDA eligibility process.
+This change ensures clients with disabilities as well as senior citizens access to benefits needed to sustain a household, while providing a shorter timeframe for that eligibility to occur.
+The change would minimize health risks to both families and DHHS workers, especially during the current pandemic of exposure to COVID-19 and other illnesses.